sebastiaanspeck/bettingbook-cli/README.md

 - --standings:
   - --league (-l)

-Commands (live, today, matches, standings) and flags (details, odds, history) can be used like -UPPERCASE.\n Parameters (league, days) can also be used like -lowercase
+Commands (live, today, matches, standings) and flags (details, odds, history) can be used like -UPPERCASE.
+Parameters (league, days) can also be used like -lowercase